 So, my husband might be an alien.
-The quote above is practically a law of the universe, like thermodynamics and general relativity, but when I told him I was making cookie dough ice cream bars he looked at me and said, “Why would you want to do THAT?”
+Everyone knows that eating cookie dough is better than eating actual cookies – it’s practically a law of the universe, like thermodynamics and general relativity, But when I told him I was making cookie dough ice cream bars he looked at me and said, “Why would you want to do THAT?”

 See?
 Alien.
 I’m going to look in the barn for pieces of his crashed spaceship when he goes to sleep tonight.

 Because seriously, the best part of making cookies is sneaking a little of the dough before it gets popped into the oven.

 Inspired by that moment of joy from childhood, this egg-free recipe pairs browned butter cookie dough with the creamy goodness of vanilla ice cream.
 Enjoy!

 - cookie sheet

 - ½ cup maple syrup (honey can be substituted if very mild flavor)

 - 1 tbsp vanilla extract (how to make vanilla extract)